gabrielasd/pyeom/docs/source/installation.rst

 .. code:: shell

-    pip install sphinx-rtd-theme --user
+    pip install sphinx-rtd-theme

-Then, after installing EOMEE, run the following to build the HTML documentation:
+Then, after installing PyEOM, run the following to build the HTML documentation:

 .. code:: shell